 Keep an eye on what your consumers are interested in and whom they’re interacting with.
 Then, develop products that align with their preferences.
 McCormick’s team noticed that everyone was falling in love with Tabitha Brown on TikTok, so they decided to work with her.
 They also did a good job of identifying trending hashtags and concepts relevant to their brand.

-Created by creative agency Movers+Shakers, E.L.F Cosmetics’ “Eyes Lips Face” challenge is one of the most successful marketing campaigns on TikTok (and a great addition to this list of social commerce examples).
+Created by creative agency Movers+Shakers, e.l.f Cosmetics’ “Eyes Lips Face” challenge is one of the most successful marketing campaigns on TikTok (and a great addition to this list of social commerce examples).
 This campaign attracted over 3 million user-generated videos, more than 4 billion views, and scores of non-sponsored celebrity videos.

-Image Source: TikTok
+Image Source: e.l.f.
+Cosmetics' TikTok

-Evan Horowitz, CEO of Movers+Shakers, shares with The Digital Shelf Institute podcast that TikTok is “now relevant for most brands because a big segment of their audience is spending a disproportionate amount of their social media hours on TikTok.”
+Evan Horowitz, CEO of Movers+Shakers, shares in Salsify’s on-demand webinar “TikTok Marketing Crash Course: How TikTok Can Help Your Brand Drive Billions of Views” that TikTok is “now relevant for most brands because a big segment of their audience is spending a disproportionate amount of their social media hours on TikTok.”

 According to Horowitz, the key to success on TikTok is an authentic story.
 Find a way to translate your brand into the TikTok world while staying true to what you’re doing.
 Then, move forward.

-JOAH Beauty’s TikTok strategies use organic and paid content to showcase the authentic transformation of their products.
+Another brand that achieves huge success on TikTok is the Korean beauty brand JOAH Beauty.
+The brand’s TikTok strategies use organic and paid content to showcase the authentic transformation of its products.